instaloader/instaloader/docs/contributing.rst

   an issue suggesting the same or a similar feature, share your thoughts in a comment there, instead of opening a new issue.

+- **Motivate the feature**, i.e.

-- If possible, provide us a **use case of the feature**: How could the user invoke the new function?
+  - Provide us a **use case of the feature**: How could the user invoke the new function?
 Which problem would it solve?
 If new information is obtained, how would it be further processed?

+  - Describe already-working **alternatives of the feature** and how they compare with your proposed solution.

-- If not obvious, briefly motivate how your suggested feature **conforms with Instaloader's project goal**.
+  - Briefly describe how your suggested feature **conforms with Instaloader's project goal**.

-- **Be patient**.
-Naturally, bugs and pull requests have a higher priority than feature suggestions.
-Keep in mind that this is a free software project, and unfortunately we only have limited time to work on it.
+- Explain your **solution ideas**.
+Describe your ideas on how the feature could be implemented and the underlying problem could be solved.
+Also describe alternatives that you have considered.

 Donations
 ---------